aarogya23/Remote-Plant-Monitoring-System/README.md

 # Remote-Plant-Monitoring-System
-This is the IOT based application development using C++ inside the ardino Ide
+This is the IOT based application development using C++ inside the arduino Ide